khunsafatima/ash-tree-health-segmentation-unet-resnet50/README.md

 ---

 ## Dataset Availability
 The model was trained using a mixed dataset including images from public sources and local authority datasets which cannot be redistributed due to licensing restrictions.
 I am releasing RGB images and corresponding labelled masks which I captured personally, using a DSLR camera, from Prudhoe Rioverside Country Park, UK.
-The labelled were created using Trimble eCognition Developer (v9) with Object-Based Image Analysis (OBIA).
+The labels were created using Trimble eCognition Developer (v9) with Object-Based Image Analysis (OBIA).
 Users can use the released dataset or could use their own RGB images for making predictions from the trained model.

 ## Model Weights